eerimoq/simba/README.md

         return (NULL);
     }

 Threads usually communicates over channels.
-There are two kinds of channels;
+There are three kinds of channels;
-queue and sock.
-Both implements the same abstract channel interface.
+queue, event and sock.
+All implementing the same abstract channel interface.
 This makes channel very powerful as a synchronization primitive.
 They can be seen as file descriptors in linux.

 The most common channel is the queue.
 It can be either synchronous or semi-asynchronous.
-In the synchronous version the writing thread will block until all written data has been read by one or more readers.
-In the semi-asynchronous version the writer writes to a buffer withing the queue, and only blocks if not all data fits in the buffer.
-The buffer size is configured by the application.
+In the synchronous version the writing thread will block until all written data has been read by the reader.
+In the semi-asynchronous version the writer writes to a buffer within the queue, and only blocks all data does not fit in the buffer.
+The buffer size is chosen by the application.

-The sock channel is used for internet protocols.
+The sock channel is used for internet protocols (not yet implemented).

 DRIVERS
 -------